mantidproject/documents/Design/SANS/BeamCentreFinderDesign.md

 One way of achieving this is a generic interface which is discussed below.
 In this case each instrument\facility needs to provide an implementation for the generic interface.
 This implementation is then injected into the BCF.

 Another, similar way, would be to use a Template Method approach.
 We would have to create a class-based version of the BCF.
 Each instrument/facility then implements the methods which need to be overwritten.

+In order to make the *BCF* future-proof it is advisible to use injection instead of the inheritance of the Template Method approach.
+If additional functionality is to be added in the future, it is better to use the mix-and-match flexibility provided by an injection-apporach rather than a growing inheritance tree which could result from an extended Template Method approach.
+Another consideration is testability.
+Providing implementations and stragtegies through injection is beneficial for mocking out this functionality in unit tests.

 ### Components in the current implementation which need to be considered